 - Phase 1B will include the general Civil Service grades of CO and EO for mobility within the zone of Dublin.
 It is envisaged that Phase 1B will be launched following a full analysis of the outcomes from Phase 1A of the scheme.
-This phase will launch at a later date.

 Equivalent Professional and Technical grades are not covered under early phases of the scheme and consideration will be given to mobility for these grades at a later date.

 When will a vacancy be filled through Civil Service Mobility?

 Organisations will fill vacant posts in accordance with the following organisational sequence:

 EO* – 40% Open : 30% Interdepartmental** : 30% Internal.

 *The EO sequencing will revert to 50% Open : 25% Interdepartmental : 25% Internal on conclusion of the Public Service Stability Agreement, 2018-2020.

 **One in every two Interdepartmental vacancies to be filled by Mobility.

 The above sequencing will be applied on a nationwide basis.